Kodylow/coreln-tour/README.md

 We're going to show you how to:

     1. Set up a CLN regtesting environment to play around in.
-We'll make 3 lightning nodes with a shared bitcoin backend (more on this later).
+We'll make 3 lightning nodes with a shared bitcoind backend (more on this later).
     2. Explore the plugin architecture and plug a couple more processes in for additional functionality.
     3. Connect your CLN nodes, fund them in a regtesting environment, and open one way channels.
     4. Perform a collaborative channel open with liquidity ads to dual-fund a channel.